rocketjumpzone/rocketjump.zone/source/blog/2021-02-09-how-to-start-playing-xonotic-ranked.html.markdown

 - <kbd>!add duel / +duel</kbd> - will create a game for you, whoever adds will be your opponent
 - <kbd>!reportlose / !rl</kbd> - the player who loses a game must report it

-We play ranked games in a channel called **#pickup**, simply go there and start competing, GL!

 <hr>